americanexpressactivate/americanexpress-activate/docs/index.rst

 **What should I do after my card is activated?**

-Wait for the activation confirmation and follow any additional instructions provided for your card before using it.
+Wait for the activation confirmation and follow any additional instructions provided for your card.

 ## Important Note

 This website provides general educational information about American Express card activation.
 It is not affiliated with or endorsed by American Express.
 For account-specific assistance, use the appropriate American Express customer-support resources.